Vote for a strong team to ensure change

 - Rent may increase by $95/week, solely because of rates within the same period

-- For solo NZ Super recipients, rates hikes may consume over half their additional NZ Super payments over the next 10 years
+- For solo NZ Super recipients, rates hikes may consume more than half their additional NZ Super payments over the next 10 years

-- Core costs are out of control: For example, staffing costs rose by 35% (2022–2024) at the same time as non-core and low-value activities expanded.
+- Core costs are out of control: Staff costs rose by 35% (2022–2024) at the same time as non-core and low-value activities expanded.

 - Intergenerational equity reporting (a central government responsibility)